VarunS2002/Python-Sudoku-MySQL/README.md

 ## Usage:

--Run the query sql script atleast once before running the sudoku program
+-Run the query sql script at least once before running the sudoku program

 -Default values of host, username and password for connecting to MySQL are localhost, root and *no password* respectively